ChiZhou-SITI/iTuNES-dev/doc/iTuNES_User_Manual.md

 It should be emphasized that it is of very high importance that the references and VEP match in release version (e.g. release-89).
 * Cosmic
 TSV file containing known cancer driver genes.
 The cancer gene census can be downloaded from the [COSMIC](http://cancer.sanger.ac.uk/census) website.

 ## Output Files
 iTuNES output four result files contains information of identified neoantigens corresponding to nonsynonymous point mutation and INDEL mutation.

 The output files are the following:
-1.  .snv.model
+1.  snv.model.tsv
-    The main output file containing a TSV file with the extracted mutated peptides and all the information needed to choose the wanted peptides.
+    The file is a TSV file with the extracted mutated peptides derived from nonsynonymous point mutation with a model-based
+    score measures the immunity of neoantigens in in-vivo experiment such as `ELISPOT` and `ICS`.
-2.  .indel.model
+2.  indel.model.tsv
+    The file is a TSV file with the extracted mutated peptides derived from INDEL mutation with a model-based score measures
+    the immunity of neoantigens in in-vivo experiment such as `ELISPOT` and `ICS`.

-3.  .snv.score
+3.  snv.score.tsv
+    The file is a TSV file with the extracted mutated peptides derived from nonsynonymous point mutation with a priority
+    score measures the in-vitro immunogecity of neoantigens.

-4.  .indel.score
+4.  indel.score.tsv
+    The file is a TSV file with the extracted mutated peptides derived from INDEL mutation with a priority score
+    measures the in-vitro immunogecity of neoantigens.

 ### Column explanation